Country Profile: Malaysia

 Geography

-Malaysia is located in Southeastern Asia, comprising the Malay Peninsula and the northern third of Borneo, bordered by Thailand, Indonesia, Brunei, and the South China Sea.
-The country covers an area of 329,847 sq km, featuring a tropical climate characterized by monsoons and a varied terrain of coastal plains and mountains.
+Malaysia is situated in Southeastern Asia, bordered by Thailand, Indonesia, and Brunei, with coastlines along the South China Sea.
+The country covers a total area of 329,847 sq km, possessing rich natural resources and diverse terrain consisting of coastal plains and mountainous regions.
+Malaysia's climate is tropical, featuring distinct monsoon seasons.

 People and Society